INL/BlackLab/aggregator/README.md

 NOTE: for all of the above, but especially for the no-sort case, this trick relies on node responses being stable, i.e. the same request parameters always yielding the same hits in the same order.
 The "same hits" part is true, but the "same order" is not guaranteed (it is as long as the results are in the cache, but not when the query is run again).
 With the "no sort" option, the ordering depends on how the hits are produced from Lucene segments by several parallel threads.
 Each segment should produce a stable hits order (increasing document id), but currently these hits are collected in a global structure as they come in.
 To ensure a stable ordering, we would need to use a merging algorithm (i.e. one similar to how the aggregator merges unsorted results from the nodes).
 Even when a sort was specified, not all sort criteria are "complete": sorting hits by a document metadata field does not guarantee what order the individual hits from a document will come in.
 Also, sorting on context before match may place several hits at the start of a document as the first hits in the result set, without a defined ordering between them.

-TODO:
-- [x] keep track of merge table
-- [x] keep track of hits in merge table pages, not in single list
+**STATUS:** IMPLEMENTED (keep track of hits in pages - no dropping of hits pages yet)

+LATER:
-- [ ] implement dropping results that haven't been used in a while (or just drop them as soon as we reply for now, and make sure our testing takes this into account)
+- [ ] implement dropping results that haven't been used in a while and reconstructing them as needed (to limit memory usage - but may not be necessary for performance testing)
 - [ ] ensure node responses are stable (although we can hold off on this for performance testing, as it is unlikely to significantly impact the results)

 ### Less data per hit / approximate sort